AdRoll/baker/content/en/docs/How To/create_upload.md

 ## The files to upload

-Through the channel, the upload receives from the output paths to local files that it must uploads.
+Through the channel, the upload receives from the output paths to local files that it must upload.

 The only upload existing at the moment, S3, removes those files once uploaded, but there isn't a golden rule for what to do with them.
 This is up to the upload component and should be chosen